NEW ENROLLMENT FAQ’S

 Yes, very common!
-Each student can expect to repeat a level at least once during the course of his or her training at most pre-professional ballet schools and this includes Ballet Lubbock.
-Moving through levels too fast can have a detrimental effect on student training and can hinder progress at more advanced levels.
+Each student can expect to repeat a level at least once during the course of his or her training at most pre-professional ballet schools, and this includes Ballet Lubbock.
+Moving through levels too quickly can have a detrimental effect on student training and can hinder progress at more advanced levels.
 Please be advised that even the simplest exercises are challenging when executed with precision.
 Many students will want to move up earlier than they are ready for it.
 We take proper level placement very seriously.
 We encourage parents to be supportive of our professional opinion, as it is in the best interest of the students.

 WHEN MAY A STUDENT DANCE EN POINTE?

 Level 6 is the level when female students are evaluated for pointe during the year.
-Ballet Lubbock faculty considers the decision to place a student on pointe a serious responsibility.
+Ballet Lubbock faculty considers the decision to place a student en pointe a serious responsibility.
 In keeping with that responsibility, we have a series of exercises and physical tests based on technique and strength to determine a students’ readiness to go en pointe.
 The evaluation measures both flexibility and strength.
 The final decision to place a student en pointe, based upon the pointe evaluation and classroom observation, rests with the Ballet Lubbock faculty.
 Students who are not able to handle the rigorous nature of pointe training, due to anatomical and technical limitations, will not be placed en pointe.
 The Faculty must consider each student’s safety and well-being on an individual basis, with regard to anatomical structure, injury prevention, strength, flexibility, and technical ability.
 The faculty will notify students of the pointe evaluation during the school year.

 DOES BALLET LUBBOCK OFFER MODERN OR JAZZ?